North Korea's missile went 10 times higher than the space station

 Although analysts were scrambling Wednesday to learn what they could about the North Korean launch, Pyongyang said it had tested a new type of missile, named the Hwasong-15.

 The North Koreans have now test-fired missiles 18 times since President Donald Trump took office in January.
-Tuesday's launch was the first for more than two months.
+Tuesday's launch was the first in more than two months.

 Western officials agreed it appeared to be an intercontinental ballistic missile, or ICBM, which flew further than any other demonstrated by the North.